-This can be in the form of reunification or finding another permanent home and includes connections to the child's biological family, neighborhood, or culture.
+This can be in the form of reunification or finding another permanent home and includes connections to the child's biological family, community, and/or culture.

-This training presents information, strategies, and concepts that, if pursued during the first 90 days of a child welfare case, may positively impact permanency efforts and outcomes.
+This training presents information, strategies, and concepts that, if pursued during the first 90 days of a child welfare case, may positively impact permanency efforts and outcomes in addition to strengthening ICWA compliance.